-OK, I didn't want to condition the answer, but I think that's just what I just did.
+Go, I didn't want to condition the answer, but I think that's just what I just did.
 Imagine the situation.
-You pay the entry fee to a club, Whatever it is, Sports, bridge, business, whatever you want.
-And the first day, the day of your premiere as a member of the club, you come with your face covered, earplugs and not saying a word... do you think it's reasonable?
+You pay the club entry fee, whatever it is, Sports, bridge, business, whatever you want.
+And the first day, on the day of your debut as a member of the club, you come with your face covered, earplugs and without a word... do you think it's reasonable?

-This was the reflection that prompted me, between 2008 and 2009, to register for the most relevant networks, and with the exception of Facebook, I did it with open profiles.
-The reason we didn't do it with Facebook is that it was, at least initially, to locate your friends and follow them in the virtual world.
+This was the reflection that propelled me, Between 2008 And 2009, to register for the most relevant networks, and with the exception of Facebook, I did it with open profiles.
+The reason not to do it with Facebook is that it was, at least initially, to locate your friends and follow them in the virtual world.

-At that time, I was closely following Francesc Grau, author of Twitter in one week, and I remember I asked him his opinion on private profiles on Twitter.
-His response was stark: Twitter is not a network of friends, it's a place where people and businesses are informed of what's happening in real time and they talk.
+At the time, I was following very closely to Francesc Grau, author of Twitter in a week, and I remember I asked him his opinion about private profiles on Twitter.
+His answer was blunt: Twitter is not a network of friends, it's a place where people and businesses are informed of what's going on in real time and they talk.
 A private profile doesn't make sense.

 But there are still many private accounts, especially on Instagram

-Instagram surprises me because a lot of the people who follow me (and the ones I follow) have private profiles.
-That is to say, that even if they follow me, I can't see what they post if they don't give me explicit permission.
-I think in the economy of care, maybe we don't have the time to make decisions if there are obstacles along the way.
+Instagram surprises me because many of the people who follow me (and the ones I follow) have private profiles.
+I mean, that even if they follow me, I can't see what they post if they don't give me explicit permission.
+I think in the economics of attention, maybe we don't have the time to make decisions if there are obstacles along the way.
 It's my way of looking at it., though I may be wrong.

-But beyond my opinion (let's say pretty subjective), I'd rather check the opinion of another great professional like Oscar Del Santo, and then list the advantages (that there are also) and the downsides of maintaining private social media accounts, especially Twitter, Facebook and Instagram.
+But beyond my opinion (let's say quite subjective), I prefer to compare the opinion of another great professional as Oscar Del Santo, and then list the advantages (there are also) and the downsides of keeping private social media accounts, especially Twitter, Facebook and Instagram.

-Oscar Del Santo is for me one of the greatest benchmarks in Personal Branding, inbound marketing, digital marketing, emotional intelligence and coaching.
-He is the author of "Marketing de atracción 2.0”, “Reputación online para todos” and co-author of "De Twitter al cielo”.
-This is his assessment of the private profiles:
+Oscar Del Santo is for me one of the biggest benchmarks in personal brand, inbound marketing, digital marketing, emotional intelligence and coaching.
+He is the author of "Attraction marketing 2.0", “Online reputation for all” and co-author of "From Twitter to heaven".
+Here's your assessment of private profiles:

-Privacy is very important for many people, especially those who use digital media and social networks to communicate with an exclusive group of contacts and who want to maintain a certain anonymity and the healthy ability to say whatever they want with a minimum of censorship.
+Privacy is a very important thing for many people, especially those who use digital media and social media to communicate with an exclusive group of contacts and who want to maintain a certain anonymity and the healthy ability to say whatever they want with a minimum of censorship.

-From this perspective, you wouldn't have anything to object to regarding private profiles on Twitter and Instagram.
-They're a perfectly legitimate option.
+From this perspective, one would have nothing to object to regarding private profiles on Twitter and Instagram.
+They are a perfectly legitimate choice.

-True, they convey a certain sense of Obscurantism and do not contribute particularly to the construction or development of our personal brand, or that we can implement growth strategies.
+That's for sure., convey a certain sense of Obscurantism And they do not contribute particularly to the construction or development of our personal brand, nor that we can implement growth strategies.
 All we think twice before following someone whose tweets, feed or images are censored.
-Thus, from a Social Media Manager perspective and to achieve marketing or reputational goals are not particularly useful.
+So, from a Social Media Manager perspective and to achieve marketing or reputation goals are not particularly useful.

 The freedom to choose who you follow and who follows you

-Perhaps it's the most remarkable advantage.
-In the background, you create your own social club.
+Perhaps it's the most noteworthy advantage.
+Deep down, you create your own social club.
 My question is whether that would already be covered with Whatsapp groups, Telegram, Messenger...

-By controlling the flow of followers and followed, you avoid trolls, offended, and expendable wildlife like spammers, fake accounts...
+By controlling the flow of followers and followed, avoid trolls, offending, and expendable wildlife like spammers, fake accounts...

-This is the main advantage that confess essays those with private profiles.
-In my judgement, it goes against the idea of "social" network.
+This is the main advantage that those with private profiles confess.
+In my judgement, goes against the idea of "social" network.
 If you want to share photos with family and friends, there are other formulas.
-The tailor's wife is the worst clad, Drive, Dropbox, private folders on Pinterest,… And if you want to talk, you can also count on Whatsapp, Telegram, Messenger…
+You know, Drive, Dropbox, private folders on Pinterest,… And if you want a chat, you can also count on Whatsapp, Telegram, Messenger…

 It's also an advantage.
-Allows an observer profile (the majority net on the network) of those who look but don't touch, doesn't comment, doesn't rumour, doesn't share.
+Allows an observer profile (the majority internet user in the network) of those he looks at but doesn't touch, doesn't comment, doesn't rumor, doesn't share.

-Many think that election processes only occur when someone is looking for work, when you're looking for equipment, when he's running for an election contest.
+Many think election processes only occur when someone is looking for work, when you're looking for equipment, when he shows up for an election contest.
 There's more.
-Every day there are processes of choice that we are often not aware of, or we're only when they contact us for a particular project.
+Every day there are election processes that we are often not aware of, or we only are when we're contacted for a particular project.

-Having private profiles, that equates to a poor digital brand, makes it difficult to choose.
+Having private profiles, which equates to a poor digital brand, makes the choice difficult.
 Let's remember that if we don't communicate, they won't find us.
-Y a private profile doesn't communicate.
+And a private profile does not communicate.

-Maybe it's a secondary disadvantage., but social media requires minimal so that we can consider them "communities".
-Linkedin has set it in 500 contacts, the rest of the networks don't have a minimum set.
+Maybe it's a secondary disadvantage., But social media demands minimals so that we can consider them "communities".
+Linkedin has set it in 500 Contacts, the rest of the networks do not have a minimum set.

-Many netizens refuse to connect or track people who don't show the cards face up
+Many netizens refuse to connect or return follow-up to people who don't show cards face up

 Farewell to SEO positioning